-An advanced degree can open the door to more opportunities in HR, and in order to achieve this, a future student needs to complete the general prerequisites for a Master’s in human resources.
+An advanced degree can open the door to more opportunities in human resources, and in order to achieve this, a future student needs to complete the general prerequisites for a Master’s in Human Resources.
 Higher education prepares professionals for positions in leadership and policy development among others.
 The skills taught in a graduate program build off previous knowledge in the field, so it is important to have a strong foundation.
-Some key requirements for a Master’s programs are as follows.
+Some key requirements for a master’s programs are as follows.

 Examination: The GRE and GMAT